 The Tutoring Experience

-Tutor in our after-school program in spring 2020, supporting the success of our motivated fifth – eighth graders from underserved communities across San Francisco.
-We’ll be looking for adults, college students, high school students, and eighth graders at SF Day School.
+Tutor in our after-school program in the fall semester of 2020, supporting the success of our motivated fifth – eighth graders from underserved communities across San Francisco.
+We’re looking for adults, college students, high school students, and eighth graders at SF Day School.

 Volunteers are matched with the same students – barring absences – each session, ensuring that they build close relationships and learn how to best support their students.
 Volunteers receive extensive training and ongoing support from Breakthrough’s staff.